discourse/discourse/README.md

 ## Having Problems getting set up?

 Before contacting us for help, please review our [Troubleshooting Guide](https://github.com/discourse/discourse/blob/master/docs/TROUBLESHOOTING.md).

-## Expertise

-Discourse is built from the following open source components:

-- [Ruby on Rails](https://github.com/rails/rails) - Our back end API is a Rails app.
-It responds to requests RESTfully and responds in JSON.
-- [Ember.js](https://github.com/emberjs/ember.js) - Our front end is an Ember.js app that communicates with the Rails API.
-- [PostgreSQL](http://www.postgresql.org/) - Our main data store is in Postgres.
-- [Redis](http://redis.io/) - We use Redis for our job queue, rate limiting, as a cache and for transient data.

-Plus *lots* of Ruby Gems, a complete list of which is at [**SOFTWARE.MD**](https://github.com/discourse/discourse/blob/master/docs/SOFTWARE.md).

 ## The Discourse Team